 - Three meals every day.
 (Excluding lunch during school days, if provided by the school.) - Snacks.
 (Including snacks that you allow them to buy from the Asian market.) - Dinner out if the family is going out. - Activities, if it is a family activity. (i.e. a baseball game or trip to the movies). - Toiletries.
 (Buy what you normally buy for your family.
 If the student wants something special they can buy it for themselves.
 Use common sense if they want Crest instead of Colgate and the cost is about the same get what they want.
-If the cost is greatly different they buy their own.) - All fuel to get to and from activities and school.
-The student should not pay for rides. - All costs related to laundry.
+If the cost is greatly different they buy their own.) - All fuel to get to and from academic school activities Host families should make effort to accomodate or work with the student to come to a ride solution. - All costs related to laundry.
 The student should not pay to have laundry done. - Costs to pick up student at the airport or to return them to the airport. - Reasonable Christmas gift if the student stays for the holidays.